spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-multiple-stores.md

 Spryker Cloud Commerce OS does not support all the multi-store configuration options, like creation of different regions.

-If you want to set up multiple stores and to learn about available configuration options, [contact support](https://spryker.force.com/support/s/knowledge-center).
+To set up multiple stores and to learn about available configuration options, [contact support](https://spryker.force.com/support/s/knowledge-center).

 {% endinfo_block %}